Wood can be one of the best materials you can use for maximum structural integrity and an amazing finish.

 The cheapest way to treat wood for outdoor use is by applying a water based wood sealant.
 While it won’t provide as much protection as an oil based sealant, it’s often more affordable.

-If you need to treat outdoor wood, you have a few options.
+If you’re wondering how to seal wood for outdoor use, you have a few options.
 They will all get the job done, and it’s hard to say that any of them are better than the others.

 You can use a wood sealer, varnish, or wood oils to treat untreated wood and protect it against harsh weather.
 Treating outdoor wood is easier than you think and in many cases can be completed over a short weekend.